Windsor Gardens

 PROFILE FAQ

-Windsor Gardens has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally
+Windsor Gardens has emerging levels of nearby infrastructure activity, ranking in the 23rdth percentile nationally

-Local infrastructure changes significantly impact an area's performance.
-AreaSearch identified two projects likely affecting the region: Lochiel Park Green Village (final stages), Klemzig Village Shopping Centre Expansion & Refurbishment.
-Other notable initiatives include Klemzig Interchange Upgrade and River Torrens Linear Park Trail Upgrade - Klemzig Section.
-The following list details those most relevant.
+AreaSearch has identified two projects that could impact the area significantly due to changes in local infrastructure.
+These key projects are Lochiel Park Green Village (in its final stages), Klemzig Village Shopping Centre Expansion & Refurbishment, Klemzig Interchange Upgrade, and River Torrens Linear Park Trail Upgrade - Klemzig Section.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.